-Feature \ Mode Simple mode Advanced mode Publication node only one edtion it is not visible after expanding the publication, edition's Afrter expanding publication all its editions are visible (includin the current one).
-Files' version which compose the edition are visible after expanding edition.
+Feature \ Mode Simple mode Advanced mode Publication node only one edtion it is not visible after expanding the publication, edition's

 3.4.2.
 Downloading an edition of a publication

 In order to further edit an existing publication, its files must be downloaded into editor's local machine.